SymfonyCasts/vue/sfcasts/ep1/hoist-data.md

 No, we have access to what category we're on and all the categories information.
 I think we can do a little better with this title here.
 We actually change this to be the category title.
 So if we look over here, Oh boy, I have this in the wrong spot.
 This can be deleted.
-If we look over here, this in `catalog.view`, this is where the H one actually comes from.
+If we look over here, this in `catalog.vue`, this is where the H one actually comes from.
 So we could, what we basically need to do is we need to take the, um, current category id, find the, find that in the categories data,